-- (1) This section applies if- - (a) a child is in the chief executive's custody or guardianship, or the custody of a member of the child's family, under an order; and - (b) before the order ends, an application is made for the extension of the order or for another order. - (2) The custody or guardianship continues until the application is decided unless the Childrens Court orders an earlier end to the custody or guardianship.
+- (a) a child is in the chief executive's custody or guardianship, or the custody of a member of the child's family, under an order; and - (b) before the order ends, an application is made for the extension of the order or for another order.

+(2) The custody or guardianship continues until the application is decided unless the Childrens Court orders an earlier end to the custody or guardianship.

-33 See section 68(1)(a) (Court's other powers on adjournment of proceedings for child protection orders).
+See section 68(1)(a) (Court's other powers on adjournment of proceedings for child protection orders).